wunderwuzzi23/blog/content/posts/2020/phishing-stats.md

 5. **Number of users who entered their valid(!) password**
 6. **Number of users who entered MFA/code or submitted a push notification** - more variants possible, can be split out by MFA method
 7. **Number of users who's auth cookies got stolen (full compromise)**
+8. **Number of users who reported the phish**

 Its best to also provide the ratio for each of the metrics.
 Without sharing the details its at times difficult to compare phishing results.
+If you do it in purple teaming fashion you can get more precise information around delivery and who viewed/reported/deleted it.

 **Interesting fact: What I have seen is that the number of users entering their valid password and those that complete the MFA flow on the phishing site is often nearly the same - more then 90% of users who entered their password, will also complete the MFA login flow on the phishing site.**